 - NE Sector Forum – Friday 12pm (every 2-3 weeks)

-We have started resuming our other regular activities and meetings, and will be launching a virtual training programme shortly.
-On 21st May, we hosted a webinar on remote working which you can view here.
+We have resumed our other regular activities and meetings, and will be launching a virtual training programme shortly.

 You may find our web page on using digital technology useful as teams are now working more virtually.